Coatesville, Pennsylvania: Transportation

 A general aviation airport, Chester County G. O. Carlson Airport, which allows private and corporate aircraft to easily access the town, is located about 3 mi west in neighboring Valley Township.
 The nearest airport with commercial air service is the Philadelphia International Airport in Philadelphia.

 Coatesville is served by the Coatesville Amtrak Station, which serves Keystone Service trains along the Keystone Corridor.
 Until 1997, the station also served SEPTA's R5 regional rail line from Philadelphia, which is now the Paoli/Thorndale Line and ends east of Coatesville in Thorndale.
 On March 7, 2019, it was announced that SEPTA service would return to Coatesville in the future with a new station to be built near the current Amtrak station that would serve an extension of the Paoli/Thorndale Line service.
-On July 13, 2021, the Pennsylvania Department of Transportation announced that it was soliciting bids for the construction of the new station, to be built at Third Avenue and Fleetwood Street, with construction to be completed by 2025.
+On July 13, 2021, the Pennsylvania Department of Transportation announced that it was soliciting bids for the construction of the new station, to be built at Third Avenue and Fleetwood Street.
+The new $65 million Coatesville Train Station is expected to open in 2027.

 The Reading Company formerly had its own passenger station on the Wilmington and Northern Branch, located at the northwest corner of Lincoln Avenue and 1st Avenue.

 Two bus services serve Coatesville.
 The Coatesville Link, which is operated by Krapf's Transit and managed by the Transportation Management Association of Chester County (TMACC), serves multiple points of interest between Coatesville and Parkesburg.
 SEPTA Suburban Bus Route 135 connects Coatesville with Downingtown, Exton, and West Chester.
 In addition, TMACC managed The Outfitter, which formerly provided bus service from Coatesville to the Urban Outfitters distribution center in Gap before it was discontinued on January 31, 2024.